nhnajmul17/nhnajmul17/README.md

 <p align="center">I am passionate about ✨ JavaScript, React Js, NodeJs and ExpressJs ✨</p>

 I am an enthusiastic __JavaScript__ developer with knowing some Framework for the frontend and the backend.
-Though I know basic of python however MERN Stack development grabbed my focus and I have build 3 big Mern stack projects using __React, MongoDB, Expressjs,__ Bootstrap, Firebase.
+Though I know basic of python however MERN Stack development grabbed my focus and I have build 3 big Mern stack projects using __Javascript, ReactJs, Redux Toolkit,  MongoDB, Expressjs,__Tailwind,Daisy UI, Bootstrap, Firebase.

 📫 Feel free to reach me at:  **najmulhasan.eu@gmail.com**